Home

-Even though there were a few rainfalls earlier this year, the Sandawe are facing a famine.
-At present, most people have absolutely no food left and not even seeds to plant.
+Some years, the conditions become so desperate that the Sandawe are faced with a famine.
 However, God loves the Sandawe people and desires that they hunger and thirst for the truth and come to Him with their needs.

 The language of the Sandawe people is very different from their neighbors, as Sandawe is classified as a Khoisan, or click language.
 The Sandawe language is very complex and quite difficult to read and write.
-Adult literacy rate in the national language Swahili is 80%, but in practise very few Sandawe are active readers.
-Language work among the Sandawe is continuing at a slow but steady pace.
+Adult literacy rate in the national language Swahili is 80%, but in practice very few Sandawe are active readers.
+Bible Translation work among the Sandawe is continuing at a slow but steady pace.

 |